 An FHWA EDC-5 Webinar in collaboration with NLTAPA and the National Center for Rural Road Safety

 Rural roadway departures make up a third of U.S. traffic fatalities—about 30 people a day.
-The Every Day Counts round five (EDC-5) initiative, Focus on Reducing Rural Roadway Departures (FoRRRwD), features four pillars: Addressing All Public Roads, Systemic Approach, Safety Action Plans, and Proven Countermeasures.
-This webinar focuses on the Proven Countermeasures pillar.
+The Every Day Counts initiative, Focus on Reducing Rural Roadway Departures (FoRRRwD), features four pillars: Addressing All Public Roads, Systemic Approach, Safety Action Plans, and Proven Countermeasures.
+This webinar focused on how several agencies are using the four pillars of FoRRRwD to reduce roadway departures.

 Speakers and Topics to be covered include: